 Peri-implantitis is the term used to refer to gum (periodontal) problems around dental implants.
 In many ways it is very similar to periodontal disease (advanced gum disease) that affects the gums around natural teeth.
 If you notice any symptoms of this condition, it is imperative that you see us as soon as possible.

 Left untreated, peri-implant mucositis may develop into peri-implantitis, which is more serious, affects the bone, and requires more extensive treatment.
 Peri-implantitis is destructive and can cause bone loss.
-It affects both soft and hard tissues around your implants.
+It affects both the soft and hard tissues around your implants.
 There will also be pus around the site of infection.

 As with any dental condition, we believe prevention is better than cure.
 To help avoid this condition, you should: